≡ Menu

 The Löwchen also…

 Has a long and wavy single coat.
 He doesn’t shed much.
-He has this mane of wavy hair which gives him his lion like appearance.
-His coat can be of the colors black, cream, black and tan, chocolate, black and silver and blue.
+He has this mane of wavy hair, which gives him a lion-like appearance.
+His skin can be black, cream, black and tan, chocolate, black and silver, and blue.

 Comparison

-The Löwchen is similar in looks and temperament to other non-sporting breeds such as the Petit Chien Lion (also called as the “Little Lion Dog”) and Bichon.
+The Löwchen is similar in looks and temperament to other non-sporting breeds, such as the Petit Chien Lion (also called the “Little Lion Dog”) and Bichon.
 You may also compare him to the Lhasa Apso.

-Leave him alone for just a few minutes when you’re outside and you’ll find him challenging the friendly neighborhood Great Dane for a Mortal Combat!
+But leave him alone for just a few minutes when you’re outside, and you’ll find him challenging the friendly neighborhood Great Dane for a Mortal Combat!
 Always keep him on a leash!

 Löwchen Training

 The Lowchen is an intelligent dog and is easy to train.
-Also, it helps that he really has this desire to please his owners.
+Also, it helps that he desires to please his owners.
 He is a very people-friendly dog and is responsive to your commands.

-The Löwchen is a healthy breed and he has a very good life expectancy of 12 to 14 years, which is high for dogs.
-However, he is vulnerable to problems related to his eyes and hock joint such as…
+The Löwchen is a healthy breed with an excellent life expectancy of 12 to 14 years, which is high for dogs.
+However, he is vulnerable to problems related to his eyes and hock joint, such as…

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?